Botanical gardens – Eden Project

 Storm watching – Cornwall

 Storm watching is currently all the rage in the US, and although it can be dangerous, there are perfectly safe ways to watch storms in the UK.
 Cornwall provides one of the best locations to observe a storm rolling into shore, as it bears the brunt of the UK’s weather.
 Be careful if you wish to watch the storm from outside while being exposed to the elements, but if not, places such as The Ship Inn, Porthleven offer a safe haven (and cream tea) during the storm.
 Lizards point is also a favourite spot for storm-watchers.
-Make sure you check out our guide for staying safe in a storm.

 Food Trails – Kintyre, Scotland